Our Integrative Environment

 To successfully treat individuals, Peaks Recovery focuses on these fundamental building blocks.
 With these principles in mind, both substance use disorder and mental illnesses are concurrently treated to meet the full scope of the individual’s needs.

-Learn More about our Inpatient Rehab for Co-Occurring Disorders
+Learn More about our Residential Rehab for Co-Occurring Disorders

 Benefits of Integrated Treatment